-- CESS ensures that all data generated by experiments conducted at any of our centres is consistent with the rules set forth by the Data Protection Acts of 1998 & 2018.
+- CESS ensures that all data generated by experiments is protected in line with the rules set forth by the Data Protection Acts of 1998 & 2018.

 - The University of Oxford is the primary data controller for all data produced at CESS.
 Responsible members of the University may access data generated by CESS for monitoring and/or auditing CESS experiments.

 - All information provided upon registering for any CESS Subject pool is completely confidential and is never provided to any third party except if necessary to protect a subject’s rights or welfare, with the subject’s consent, or to the extent required by law.

 - Subjects always have the right to withdraw from a study and/or ask for their data to be removed from any/all studies without providing a reason.
 This extends to the information they provide when registering to be part of the subject pool.
 If you would like to have your data removed, please contact email@example.com.

 - Note: the removal of subject data from a study is only feasible prior to the data being anonymised as it is impossible to pair individuals with their responses afterwards by design.

 - In the case where researchers need to collect personally identifiable information during the course of their study, they are required to inform subjects prior to their participation and must include a detailed explanation of how they will ensure the protection of subject’s data as well as when subjects can reasonably expect for that information to be destroyed.